firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/high-power-vesc-scooter-reliability-guide.md

 - **G300 toggles need firmware tweaks.** The controller ships with a momentary power input; change App → General shutdown settings so a quick button press truly latches the ESC instead of leaving it permanently live when the battery is connected, and treat six red LED blinks as a low-voltage warning until MakerX patches the auto-off fault.[^38][^39][^40]
 - **Respect Spintend 85/150 voltage headroom:** The light 85/150 ships with 100 V-rated components and proven logs only on 20 S packs.
   - stacking high-kV hubs, MTPA, and FW near its ceiling has already popped stages, so plan drop-in HY/Huayi MOSFET swaps or step up to 3Shul/Tronic hardware for sustained spikes.[^spintend-85150]
+- **Spintend 85/150 reliability watch.** One mislabeled “100 A” unit blew three input capacitors mid-ride and melted the CAN harness that backfeeds 12 V from the partner controller; pursue an RMA and audit CAN wiring before tying controllers together.[^spintend_85150_rma]
 - **Overvolting 75 V hardware needs extra capacitance.** Paolo’s FlipSky clone failures and Ubox warnings show 17 S pushes demand more input capacitance plus lower charge targets (~4.1 V/cell) to keep regen spikes from nuking the sparse 220 µF bank.
   - most veterans stop at 16 S unless they retrofit the front end.[^41][^42]
 - **Plan for BMS fault behaviour.** MKSESC 84/200 HP controllers have been blowing MOSFETs the moment a pack BMS opens under load, while Spintend Ubox and 3Shul hardware typically coast through the interruption; riders now favour Ubox 85/150 over Makerbase 84/200 HP despite the price gap, and CL350-class controllers ride out brief supply drops more gracefully when you add extra 12 V capacitance at the input.[^43]